hapax/hapax.github.io/assets/chuzenji.md

 this were the toddler's true gift.

 Even if life thrives at the margins of ruin, this is not a theodicy.

+I head back down to the main street, no plans in mind, nothing for life to nibble away at.